seven77-ops/9001-Project-ZHA-JIN-HUA/README.md

 **Zha Jin Hua** (also known as *Three-Card Brag*) is a fast-paced Chinese poker-style game.
 Each player is dealt three cards and competes through betting, bluffing, and card comparison to win the pot.

-This project is a **Python command-line implementation** of Zha Jin Hua built entirely with the standard library.
+This project is a **Python command-line version** of Zha Jin Hua built entirely with the standard library.
-It features human-vs-AI gameplay, five bluffing speech options, and basic AI decision logic.
+It features **human vs computer gameplay**, five bluffing speech options, and smart computer decision-making.

 ---